-Come holiday season, your oven is going to see heavy use.
-Whether it’s baking delectable cookies and pies, turning out beautiful breakfast bakes for Christmas morning, delivering the perfect side dishes, or roasting the holiday beast, your oven will be working nonstop—and you’ll depend on it to be in perfect working order.
+For most home cooks, the oven is in heavy use.
+Whether it’s baking delectable cookies or turning out beautiful breakfast bakes, your oven is likely working nonstop—and, if you’re like me, you depend on it to be in perfect working order.
 How can you be sure that it is?

 Depending on the kind of oven you have, you may be able to calibrate it yourself; check the owner’s manual, either in print or online.
 If you can’t find either type of manual (and you don’t have time to call a specialist), just compensate with basic math—set the oven higher or lower by the number of degrees by which the temperature is off.